 Hormonal methods: Three different brands of oral contraceptives (pills) are available.
 Students can receive a prescription for a year’s worth of pills.
 An appointment must be made with a medical provider in order to obtain a prescription.
 A medical exam is NOT required at this visit.

 Hammond Health Center medical providers can also provide prescriptions for the Vaginal Ring (NuvaRing), Birth Control Shot (Depo-Provera), and the Birth Control Patch (Ortho-Evra).

 Students who are interested in obtaining the IUD or the Birth Control Implant (Implanon) can find these methods at Planned Parenthood of the Southern Finger Lakes (PPSFL) in Ithaca, or at a private GYN practitioner’s office.

-Condoms are available for purchase at Hammond Health Center at a price of 6/$1.00.
-On the lower level of Hammond Health Center, the Center for Health Promotion provides free condoms and lube to IC students.
+Free condoms are available on the lower (basement) level of Hammond Health Center, in the Center for Health Promotion (CHP).
 There is a basket of condoms on the bookshelf in the CHP Resource Room.
+Help yourself!